 Qualifications and training

-In addition to my private practice work in Cambridge, I am the College Counsellor at St John's College, University of Cambridge.
+In addition to my private practice work in Cambridge, I was the College Counsellor at St John's College, University of Cambridge between 2015 and 2021.

-I have many years' experience providing counselling to students in higher education (in the student counselling services at Queen Mary University of London, Anglia Ruskin University and Goldsmiths University of London).
+I have many years' experience providing counselling to students in higher education (also in the student counselling services at Queen Mary University of London, Anglia Ruskin University and Goldsmiths University of London).
 I also did a training placement providing counselling to asylum seekers and refugees (at the Refugee Therapy Centre).

-I am also an Associate Counsellor for several Employee Assistance Programmes (EAPs).
-I provide counselling to employees seeking help with personal or work-related issues.
+I am an Associate Counsellor for several Employee Assistance Programmes (EAPs), providing counselling to employees seeking help with personal or work-related issues.
+I am also a Network Counsellor for Cambridge Counselling Service.

 These various roles have given me considerable experience in working with a wide range of problems including low mood, depression, stress, anxiety, grief/bereavement, eating problems, relationships, low self-esteem and confidence, identity, traumatic experiences, work/study issues and student issues in general.

 Areas of specialism

-I also specialise in helping people with transition issues - facing changes in your personal circumstances (eg family/career/study), endings, losses or entering a new phase of life.
+I also have a particular interest in helping people with transition issues - facing changes in your personal circumstances (eg family/career/study), endings, losses or entering a new phase of life.

 How I can help you